 River Cities Concert Band celebrates its 40th Anniversary in 2020 under the direction of its current artistic and music director Brad Jopek.
-As a 501(c)3 non-profit organization, River Cities Concert Band seeks to expand its musical outreach through a traditional concert band, but also with many chamber ensemble opportunities which have taken on a more important role during the COVID-19 outbreak.
+As a 501(c)3 non-profit organization, River Cities Concert Band seeks to expand its musical outreach through a traditional concert band, but also with many chamber ensemble opportunities that have taken on a more important role during the COVID-19 outbreak.
 This performance features patriotic selections including Rushmore, Amazing Grace, and Yankee Fanfare; folk tunes you might find on a Hoosier Holiday; a preview of the upcoming Kentucky Derby festivities; A Tribute to Rodgers and Hammerstein; and Themes from Offenbach including The Can-Can.

 About River Cities Concert Band